metal-stack/docs/docs/src/roadmap.md

 ## Backlog

 The backlog contains ideas of what could become part of the roadmap in the future.
 The list is ordered alphabetically.
-Therefore, the order does not express the importance of an idea.
+Therefore, the order does not express the importance or weight of a backlog item.

 We incorporate community feedback into the roadmap.
 If you think that important points are missing in the backlog, please share your ideas with us.
 We have a Slack channel.
 Please check out [metal-stack.io](https://metal-stack.io) for contact information.